Property Visas – A Retirement Solution in Dubai?

 Value

 For the 3 year visa, the property must be worth at least AED 1 million.
 Not at the time of applying for the visa, but at the time of purchase.
-With the recent market decline, a property under that threshold now may well have been over it when it was purchased, and could therefore still qualify.
-Recent changes in the regulations have meant that now up to 3 properties can be included in an application, as long as their combined value meets the AED 1 million threshold.
+With the recent market decline, a property under that threshold now may well have been over it when it was purchased and could therefore still qualify.
+Recent changes in the regulations have meant that now up to 3 properties can be included in an application, if their combined value meets the AED 1 million threshold.
 In the case of the 5 year visa, the applicant must have invested AED 5 million in the property, rather than AED 1 million.

 Required documents for a property visa